ofenrohr/ksquares/src/alphaDots/README.md

 ksquares --generate 1000 --dataset-generator StageTwo --threads 8
 ```

+### Stage Three

+Data is generated like in Stage Two and additionally offers a value output for
+models like AlphaZeroV6 and up.

 ## Model evaluation

 The are two options to evaluate the trained models.
 The first option uses the native